 Director: Tali Mendelberg, Professor of Politics

-The Program on Inequality, in conjunction with the Center for the Study of Democratic Politics and the Department of Politics, hosts an annual interdisciplinary conference on inequality and identity bringing together scholars from across the nation to compare and contrast dimensions of inequality such as race, class, religion, language, or gender.
-The 2017 Princeton Conference on Identity and Inequality will be held October 13th in 016 Robertson.
+The Program on Inequality, in conjunction with the Center for the Study of Democratic Politics and the Department of Politics, hosts an annual interdisciplinary conference, during the Fall semester, on inequality and identity.
+The conference brings together scholars from across the nation to compare and contrast dimensions of inequality such as race, class, religion, language, or gender.

-This conference is in collaboration with IPRG (Identity Politics Research Group) and co-sponsored by Princeton’s Center for the Study of Democratic Politics (CSDP), Bobst Center for Peace and Justice, and Princeton Research in Experimental Social Sciences (PRESS).
+This conference is in collaboration with Identity Politics Research Group (IPRG) and co-sponsored by Princeton’s Center for the Study of Democratic Politics (CSDP), Bobst Center for Peace and Justice, and Princeton Research in Experimental Social Sciences (PRESS).

 Previous paper topics have included ethnic identity and democracy across the world; the women’s suffrage movement; electoral gatekeepers and the shortage of candidates from the working class; the political legacy of Southern slavery in the United States; and how the structure of language shapes attitudes toward gender equality.